SeaHogs/tp/docs/DeveloperGuide.md

 * 1b.
 The assigned patient doesn't exist in the database.
   * 1b1. vitalconnect displays a warning message.
     </br>Use case ends.
 * 1c.
-The appointment time overlaps with existing appointment time.
+The appointment time overlaps with an existing appointment time.
-  * 1c1. vitalconnect displays a warning message and shows all the appointments with overlapping time.
+  * 1c1. vitalconnect displays a warning message and shows all the appointments with overlapping times.
     </br>Use case ends.

 **Use case: UC4 - Delete an appointment**